an1m4l/YAGPDB-reaction-menu/README.md

-# YAGPDB-reaction-menu
+# YAGPDB Reaction Menu
-Reaction script for multiple trigger scripts
+The goal of this project is to have 1 reaction Custom Command with multiple Trigger Commands